 Throughout our lives, we are continually bombarded with negativity and this starts when we are very young.
 A UCLA survey reported that the average child hears the word, "No", more than 400 times a day.
 So it's no surprise that our auto setting or our attitude to life is more heavily influenced by negatives than positives.
 It's that negative focussed breeding ground for unhappiness that brings people to counselling.

 When neurons (the neuron is the basic working unit of the brain designed to transmit information) are repeatedly stimulated, changes in the brain take place.
 The more time you spend focussing your attention in a particular way, the stronger those neural networks become and we become very good at thinking and behaving in a certain way, be that positive or negative.
 Think about driving, swimming, cycling, all activities we had to practice repeatedly to become good at.
-In simple terms, what you focus your thoughts on grow in the brain.
+In simple terms, what you focus your thoughts on grows in the brain.

 Cognitive Behavioural Therapy